A jQuery Plugin Framework

 It is the second category that is examined here.
 Most jQuery plugins fall under this heading, allowing us to perform an operation on a set of elements resulting from a jQuery selection.
 Although there are many third-party plugins available, sometimes they don't do just what we want.
 We can then either update an existing plugin or write our own from scratch.

 This article describes a framework that I have used in many of my plugins.
+Documentation on this framework is also available.

 Case Study